 Want to share your typeform on your website?
 Head to Share and you’ll find three ways to do so – as a popup, a standard embed, or a full page embed.

-To get started, log in to your Typeform account, open the typeform you want to embed, click on the Share panel, then select the Embed tab.
+To get started, log in to your Typeform account, open the typeform you want to embed, click on the Share panel, where you can see our embed options:

-Above, you can see the three main embedding options: Standard, Full page, and Popup.
+Above, you can see the three main embedding options: Standard, Full page, Popup and Slider.

 A standard embedded typeform will load in your website wherever you decide to put it.
-You can see a preview of your embedded typeform in the main panel, labelled 1.
+You can see a preview of your embedded typeform in the main panel on the right.

-You can change embed settings in the menu at 2.
-Choose the height and width of your typeform, and you can also choose to activate Seamless mode.
+You can change the height and width of your typeform, and you can also choose to activate Seamless mode.

-Clicking Get the code, at 3, will generate your embed code, based on the settings you’ve chosen.
+Clicking Get the code will generate your embed code, based on the settings you’ve chosen.
 Read on to find out about your embed options and settings.

 Tips!
 If you move from the Share panel before clicking Get the code, you will lose your embed settings.